 Enter total dollar amounts awarded to enrolled full-time and less than full-time degree-seeking undergraduates (using the same cohort reported in CDS Question B1, "total degree-seeking" undergraduates) in the following categories.
-(Note: If the data being reported are final figures for the 2004-2005 academic year (see the next item below), use the 2004-2005 academic year's CDS Question B1 cohort.)
+(Note: If the data being reported are final figures for the 2005-2006 academic year (see the next item below), use the 2005-2006 academic year's CDS Question B1 cohort.)
 Include aid awarded to international students (i.e., those not qualifying for federal aid).
 Aid that is non-need-based but that was used to meet need should be reported in the need-based aid columns.
 (For a suggested order of precedence in assigning categories of aid to cover need, see the entry for "non-need-based scholarship or grant aid" on the last page of the definitions section.)

-estimated final

-Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:
+H1 2006-2007 estimated 2005-2006 final Indicate the academic year for which data are reported for items H1, H2, H2A, and H6 below:

-Which needs-analysis methodology does your institution use in awarding ng institutional aid?
+H3 Which needs-analysis methodology does your institution use in awarding institutional aid?

-Federal methodology (FM)
+H3 Federal methodology (FM)

-Institutional methodology (IM)
+H3 Institutional methodology (IM)

-Both FM and IM
+H3 Both FM and IM

-Need-based \$ (Include non-need-based aid used to meet need.)
+H1 Need-based \$ (Include non-need- based aid used to meet need.)
 Non-need- based \$ (Exclude non-need- based aid used to meet need.)

-Scholarships/Grants
+H1 Scholarships/Grants

-Federal
+H1 Federal

-State (i.e., all states, not only the state in which your institution is
+H1 State (i.e., all states, not only the state in which your institution is located)

-located)

-Institutional (endowment, alumni, or other institutional awards) and external funds awarded by the college excluding athletic aid and tuition waivers (which are reported below)
+H1 Institutional: Endowed scholarships, annual gifts and tuition funded grants, awarded by the college, excluding athletic aid and tuition waivers (which are reported below).

-Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college
+H1 Scholarships/grants from external sources (e.g., Kiwanis, National Merit) not awarded by the college

-Total Scholarships/Grants \$0 \$0
+H1 Total Scholarships/Grants \$0 \$0

-Self-Help
+H1 Self-Help

-Student loans from all sources (excluding parent loans)
+H1 Student loans from all sources (excluding parent loans)

-Federal Work-Study
+H1 Federal Work-Study

-State and other (e.g., institutional) work-study/employment (Note:
+H1 State and other (e.g., institutional) work-study/employment (Note:

 Excludes Federal Work-Study captured above.)

-Total Self-Help \$0 \$0
+H1 Total Self-Help \$0 \$0

+H1 Other

+H1 Parent Loans

-Reporting is optional.
+H1 Tuition Waivers Reporting is optional.
 Report tuition waivers in this row if you choose to report them.
-Do
+Do not report tuition waivers elsewhere.

+H1 Athletic Awards